This information is for private landlords. Private tenants can find information and advice here.

 This would include terms such as:

-• allowing the landlord or agent to access the property without the tenant’s permission
+- allowing the landlord or agent to enter the property without the tenant’s permission